15 Top-Rated Weekend Getaways in Oregon

 9. Hood River

-On the Columbia River 60 miles west of Portland, Hood River is an adventurous city filled with good food, a friendly community, and endless recreation spread in every direction.
+Hood River is on the Columbia River in northern Oregon, 60 miles west of Portland.
+It's an adventurous city filled with good food, a friendly community, and endless recreation spread in every direction.

 11. McKenzie River